Applying for a New Marriage License

 a.
 Social Security Card

 c.
-Pay Stub (if full SSN is included)
+Recent Pay Stub (if full SSN is included)

 d.
 If you have another form of reasonable proof, please call to confirm whether it is acceptable

 * Note: Applicants who do not have and are not eligible for a Social Security number may obtain a marriage license by signing an affidavit attesting to this fact.
-This affidavit is available at our office.
+This affidavit is available at our office at the time of license issuance.

 - Divorced applicants must provide the month and year of their last divorce.
 If the divorce was finalized within the last 30 days, the applicant must provide an original or certified copy of the divorce decree.
 Once a divorce is granted, there is NO mandatory waiting period to apply for a new marriage license.